marianmeres/simple-router/API.md

 static debug: boolean = false
 ```

 Enable/disable console debug logging for route matching.
-When enabled, logs detailed matching information to the console.
+When enabled, logs detailed matching information using the logger instance (if provided) or falls back to `console.log`.

 **Example:**